DataDog/supply-chain-firewall/CONTRIBUTING.md

-# Contributing to Supply Chain Firewall
+# Contributing to Supply-Chain Firewall

-We welcome community contributions to the supply chain firewall.

 ## :hammer_and_wrench: Setting up for development